correial/correial.github.io/content/Fast Robots/Lab 7/index.md

 $$ \ddot{x} = -\frac{d}{m} \dot{x} + \frac{u}{m} $$

-Then, we can represent the system in state space notation with the space vector
+Then, we can represent the system in state space notation with the state vector

 <div id="math-block"></div>
 <script>